 Is There Asbestos in My Rental Property?

-Asbestos in rental properties may be found in:
+Asbestos used to be found in:

 - Ceiling and floor tiles

 - Insulation materials

 More than likely, if your rental property was built before the 1980s, it was constructed using asbestos-containing materials like those listed above.